For this church: |

 It appears initially to have been built in the Norman period, though much of the older church no longer exists.
-There was a buttressed western tower of 3 stages, the lower two being 14th century and the upper possibly 15th century, this is derived from a panel showing a painted view of the old church, of unknown date.
+There was a buttressed western tower of 3 stages, the lower two being 14th century and the upper possibly 15th century, this is derived from a donations board in the tower showing a painted view of the old church dating from c.1841.

 The nave had a lead roof with a rich Norman doorway of three orders on the south side, and a two-light window of the early 14th century.
 A former, steeper, roof line was visible on the east elevation of the tower.
 There were two 15th century windows in the south side of the chancel, and this portion of the building had what appears to be a pantile roof.